dh1tw/dh1tw.de/content/post/2019-12-08-crosscompiling-golang-cgo-projects.md

 ```

-With `GOOS` and `GOARCH` we tell the go compiler the operating system and architecture of our target system.
+With `GOOS` and `GOARCH`, we tell the go compiler the operating system and architecture of our target system.
 Since our program contains C code, we have to explicitly enable `cgo` by setting `CGO_ENABLED` (`cgo` is disabled by default for cross-compiling).
-Instead of using the host's default C compiler (gcc), we want to use the previously installed cross compiler for `arm64`.
+Instead of using the host's default C compiler (GCC), we want to use the previously installed cross compiler for `arm64`.
 This is accomplished by setting the `CC` variable to the C compiler of choice.
-Finally we have to set the `PKG_CONFIG_PATH` so that [pkg-config](https://en.wikipedia.org/wiki/Pkg-config) uses the `pkg-config` files for our target architecture.
+Finally, we have to set the `PKG_CONFIG_PATH` so that [pkg-config](https://en.wikipedia.org/wiki/Pkg-config) uses the `pkg-config` files for our target architecture.
 Just in case you wonder, the `pkg-config` files are installed automatically with the corresponding package library.

 ## Compile